 - 1% NSR payable to Orion Resource Partners for 20 unpatented claims, 4 patented claims, 6 MLOs and 2 mining leases; - 2% NSR payable to Mr. Sherridon Johnson and Mr. Edward Antony Barkauskas for one unpatented claim.
-We have the right to repurchase 1% of the NSR for \$500,000 - \$0.30 per ton on all ore mined payable to the estate of W. Moorhouse and D. Petrunka for one mining lease; - 3% NSR payable to Lasir Gold Inc. We have the right to reduce the NSR to 1.5% by payment of \$1,500,000; and - 1% NSR payable to Chalice on 133 unpatented mining claims, all of which are not encumbered by pre-existing royalties.
+We have the right to repurchase 1% of the NSR for \$500,000; - \$0.30 per ton on all ore mined payable to the estate of W. Moorhouse and D. Petrunka for one mining lease; - 3% NSR payable to Lasir Gold Inc. We have the right to reduce the NSR to 1.5% by payment of \$1,500,000; and - 1% NSR payable to Chalice on 133 unpatented mining claims, all of which are not encumbered by pre-existing royalties.
 We have the right to repurchase 0.5% of the NSR for \$1,000,000.

-In order to maintain the title to an unpatented mining claim indefinitely, the recorded holder of the claim is required to undertake approved work expenditure in excess of \$400 per claim within two years of the granting of the claim.
-Work programmes and expenditure commitments can be grouped across a contiguous series of unpatented mining claims.
-To maintain the unpatented claims comprising the Cameron Project in good standing, we are required to incur an aggregate expenditure of \$750,800 per year and to file annual assessment reports of the work that has been undertaken.
+In order to maintain the title to an mining claim, the recorded holder of the claim is required to undertake approved work expenditure of \$400 per single cell mining claim or \$200 per boundary cell mining claim within two years of the granting of the claim.
+Work programmes and expenditure commitments can be grouped across a contiguous series of mining claims.
 The duration of a mining lease is 21 years from the date of grant.
 The mining leases within the Cameron Project were initially granted in 1988 and were subsequently renewed for a further 21 years in July 2009, except one mining lease which was renewed in May 2006.